wix-incubator/wix-code-docs/wix-ui-santa/$w/customelement/handle-events.md

-# Event handling and data exchange
+# Handle events and exchange data

 Your site can interact with a custom element by handling events, updating attributes, and exchanging data.